Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 A 2015 review published in Alternative Therapies in Health and Medicine has found that only about 30 percent of the foods we eat have a significant amount of lectins in them (2).
 Foods high in lectins include wheat, peanuts, kidney beans, red lentil beans, tomatoes, and potatoes.

 Since humans cannot digest lectins, they just go through your gut unchanged until they get eliminated.
 There is some genetic and personal variability when it comes to tolerating lectins.
-Many people have no to few issues with lectin-rich foods, while others are much more sensitive.
-According to a 2015 review published in Alternative Therapies in Health and Medicine lectins may trigger autoimmune issues in some people (2).
+Many people have no to a few issues with lectin-rich foods, while others are much more sensitive.
+According to a 2015 review published in Alternative Therapies in Health and Medicine, lectins may trigger autoimmune issues in some people (2).

 Lectins and Phytates